carpentries-incubator/docker-introduction/_episodes/07-docker-image-examples.md

 following resources show what it can look like:

 - [Introduction to Singularity](https://carpentries-incubator.github.io/singularity-introduction/): See the episode titled "
-Running MPI parallel jobs using Singularity containers "
+Running MPI parallel jobs using Singularity containers"
 - [Container Workflows at Pawsey](https://pawseysc.github.io/container-workflows/): See the episode titled "Run containers on HPC with Shifter (and Singularity)"

 ## Seeking Examples